 About Juan

 I was born in the 1980s in Spain.
-As a teenager, I played D&D and video games, I got into programming through various directions: videogame mods, web programming, computer viruses.
-I later channeled that desire to create into building a Spanish gaming community that over the years gathered over 70,000 registered users and had everything but the kitchen sink.
+As a kid and a teenager, I played D&D and video games.
+At one point I learned how to program because I wanted to create an online community for a game series I loved and I needed to make it update automatically.
+That small community eventually evolved into a larger community that, over the years, gathered 70,000 users and had everything but the kitchen sink.

 About this site